-Protection logic can be defined by selecting a logic scheme with DIP switches 1 to 4.
-The scheme selection is based on binary arithmetic.
-Logic schemes are described in the next chapter.
+Main operation logic can be defined with "Scheme selection" DIP switches.
+Logic schemes are described in the Logic schemes chapter.

-Tripping can be set with DIP switches 7 and 8 to require either just arc light or both arc light and overcurrent simultaneously.
+Tripping can be set with DIP switches to require either just arc light ("Light only" mode) or both arc light and overcurrent simultaneously ("Light and current" mode).
 Adding overcurrent criteria ensures the device trips when an arc fault occurs but not when a strong natural light source hits the light sensor (e.g. sunlight).
-Overcurrent signal comes from an external device (mainly AQ-110PLV or AQ-110FLV) and is connected to a binary input.
-Please note that blocking function (DIP switch 5) must be set to OFF so that overcurrent criteria can be used.
+Overcurrent signal comes from external devices (mainly other AQ 100 series devices) and are connected to a binary input.

 Figure.
-8.1 - 10.
+8.1 - 9.
 DIP switch diagram.